Freehold vs Leasehold in Gibraltar: What’s the Difference?

 Understanding Property Ownership in Gibraltar

 Before diving into freehold and leasehold differences, it's important to understand how property ownership in Gibraltar is structured.
 Due to its limited land area, much of the real estate in Gibraltar is developed as apartment blocks or mixed-use buildings, with ownership commonly divided between leaseholders and freeholders.
+Most Eastside new-build developments operate under leasehold structures with long, secure terms.

 The legal framework for property in Gibraltar is based on English property law, and this brings with it some familiar yet specific terminology that buyers from the UK and other Commonwealth countries may recognise.